WelkinU/ThreadedVideoLoader/README.md

     frame100 = vid[100]                 #get the 100th frame of the video, [] not supported for video streams
-    lastFrame = vid[-1]                 #negative indexes work too reversedVideo = vid[::-1]           #List-like slicing.
+    lastFrame = vid[-1]                 #negative indexes work too reversedVideoSpedUp = vid[::-2]     #List-like slicing.
 Use precache_frames for fast slicing on large slices

     numFrames = len(vid)                #Get the frame length of the video.
 Can also do vid.frame_count fps = vid.fps                       #Get the video fps